Creating a Sustainable Butterfly Garden in Southwest Florida

 A host plant is a type of plant that a butterfly seeks to lay its eggs.
 The Gulf Fritillary also uses passion fruit vines as a host plant, but they prefer it to be in full sun.
 To protect the butterflies from rain and wind, we planted a lot of vines on the court fence of our tennis court.
 We also planted many host plants and nectars for different types of butterflies found in Southwest Florida.
 As an expert in Sustainable Butterfly Gardening, I can tell you that a well-planned butterfly garden becomes a small but representative sample of the surrounding habitat and provides a safe haven for butterflies and other wildlife to gather, seek shelter, acquire food and water, reproduce, and form populations.

-The most obvious benefit of butterfly gardening is that it attracts wildlife to the garden to enjoy, observe, study and photograph them.
+The most obvious benefit of butterfly gardening is that it attracts wildlife to the garden to enjoy, observe, study, and photograph them.
 South Florida butterfly gardeners enjoy the luxury of growing butterflies twelve months of the year.
 To attract these delicate creatures, your butterfly farm must provide food for both adult butterflies and their caterpillars.
 This can be done by planting nectar-rich flowers such as lantana, pentas, milkweed, and verbena.
 Additionally, you can provide water sources such as shallow dishes or birdbaths with stones for butterflies to land on.

 Finally, you can create shelter by planting trees or shrubs that provide shade.
 By following these steps, you can create a sustainable butterfly garden in Southwest Florida that will attract many different species of butterflies and other wildlife.
 Not only will you be able to enjoy the beauty of these creatures in your own backyard, but you will also be helping to conserve their populations.
 As an expert in sustainable butterfly gardening in Southwest Florida, I can tell you that creating a butterfly garden is not only beneficial for the environment but also for your own enjoyment.
 By providing food sources such as nectar-rich flowers and water sources such as shallow dishes or birdbaths with stones for butterflies to land on, you can create an inviting environment for these beautiful creatures.
 Additionally, by planting trees or shrubs that provide shade you can create shelter for them from rain and wind.